I left my corporate career behind in 2017 before it was the popular thing to do.

 Don’t get me wrong, I’m a great proponent of lazy days and chilling out.

-But when you’re working from home it’s crucially important to maintain a daily routine that involves basic self-care.
+But when you’re working from the comfort of your own home it’s a good idea to maintain a daily routine that involves basic self-care.
 Self-care items include putting on real clothes, doing your hair (and/or makeup) and at least 20-30 minutes of exercise.

 Research shows that there’s a direct correlation between daily self-care routine and mood.